sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

 * Click on the `Create` button at the bottom of the screen.
 * Refresh the VM status by clicking on the symbol of the two arrows chasing each other next to `[+]` button.

-> **NOTE:**
->Your VM will appear in the list of virtual machines.
-At first, it will have the state PENDING.
-The HPC Cloud is looking for a place where your virtual machine can actually run.
-Finding the right place depends on the amount of cores, memory, and disk that you asked in the `template`.
-Keep refreshing the list by clicking on the symbol of the two arrows chasing each other next to `[+]` button.
-When the required capacity becomes available, your VM will show the status **RUNNING**.
-Only then can you actually use your VM.

 #### What happened?

 Congratulations!
 You have just created a fresh, clean virtual machine!